d3vilh/openvpn-ui/README.md

 sudo ./backup.sh -r ~/openvpn-server backup/openvpn-server-030923-1
 ```
 This will restore all the enviroment files from backup directory to `~/openvpn-server` directory.

+> **Note**: There was bug in version 0.3 where data.db file were not shared over the volume, so you have to restore it manually: `docker cp data.db openvpn-ui:/opt/openvpn-gui/data.db`

 ##### Restore container
 1. Run docker-compose up to deploy new container with old image: